Uncontrolled blood sugar levels can have seriously dangerous effects.

 - Constant thirst, followed by frequent trips to the loo

-Constant thirst and frequent urination are two of the most common diabetes signs caused by too much sugar in your blood.
+Constant thirst and frequent urination are two of the most common diabetes signs caused by too much sugar in the bloodstream.

-Your kidneys need to work harder to filter out the sugar, and then they also pull more fluids from your tissues, which is why you have to go to the bathroom more often than usual.
+The kidneys need to work harder to filter out the sugar, and then they also pull more fluids from the body tissues, which is why we have to go to the bathroom more often than usual.

-Thirst is your body’s way of telling you it needs to replenish the liquids it’s losing.
-If you don’t drink enough fluids, you can dehydrate.
+Thirst is the body’s way of telling us it needs to replenish the liquids it’s losing.
+If we don’t drink enough fluids, we can become dehydrated.

 - Always feeling tired or fatigued

-Fatigue is another sign that your blood sugar isn’t under control.
-When sugar stays in your bloodstream instead of being sent to your body’s cells, your muscles don’t get the needed fuel to use as energy.
+Fatigue is another sign that the blood sugar isn’t under control.
+When sugar stays in the bloodstream instead of being sent to the body’s cells, the muscles don’t get the needed fuel to use as energy.

-You might feel only a little tired, or your fatigue might be so bad that you need a nap.
+We might feel only a little tired, or the fatigue might be so bad that we need a nap.